keu/docs/astro/deploy-code.md

 astro deploy --dags
 ```

+### Turn off DAG-only deploys on a Deployment

+If you have Workspace Admin permissions. you can turn off DAG-only deploys for a Deployment at any time if your organization doesn't benefit from faster deploys or prefers a deployment method that is exclusively based on building and deploying your Astro project as a Docker image.
+When you turn off DAG-only deploys, the way Airflow and Astro read your DAGs changes, and all existing DAGs are removed from your Deployments and they might not appear in the Airflow UI.

+To make sure you can continue to access to your data, Astronomer recommends deploying to Astro immediately after you turn off DAG-only deploy functionality.
+To determine if turning off DAG-only deploy functionality is the right choice for your organization, contact [Astronomer support](https://cloud.astronomer.io/support).

+1. Run the following command to turn off DAG-only deploys:

+    ```sh
+    astro deployment update --dag-deploy disable
+    ```

+2. Run the following command to deploy all of the files in your Astro project as a Docker image:

+    ```sh
+    astro deploy
+    ```

 ## Deploy a prebuilt Docker image

 By default, running `astro deploy` with the Astro CLI builds your Astro project into a Docker image and deploys it to Astro.
 In some cases, you might want to skip the build step and deploy a prebuilt Docker image instead.